 Medication management: Psychiatrist appointments are scheduled on an as-needed basis, up to once a week, for any medical needs that may exist.
 Additionally, two registered nurses are available to help manage all medications.
 For any additional medical needs, Structure House refers out to the nearby community hospital.

 Individual therapy: At Structure House, each new participant receives a 60-minute psychological intake session and a 50-minute exit session, while all returning clients receive a 25-minute session.
 All additional individual sessions are optional and occur on an as-needed basis.
 Each individual session is conducted by a licensed clinical psychologist or a licensed clinical social worker.

 Family therapy: Family therapy sessions are held on an as-needed, requested basis, which is collaboratively determined by the client and his or her therapist.
 Family sessions are conducted by the same therapy staff that conducts individual therapy sessions.

-Experiential therapy: At Structure House, we offer a number of experiential therapies that are designed to help our participants reconnect with their bodies, challenge negative beliefs or expectations regarding exercise, and learn to modify exercise routines to meet their current needs and limitations.
+Experiential therapy: At Structure House, we offer a number of experiential therapies that are designed to reconnect participants with their bodies, challenge negative beliefs or expectations regarding exercise, and learn to modify exercise routines to meet their current needs and limitations.
 All experiential therapies and physical activities occur on a daily basis and may include:

 - Experiential meals